Main navigation

 • The co-mentor must be a faculty member at Ohio State.

-• Postdoctoral or doctoral/MFA training record of the co-mentor using the Experience Mentoring Postdoctoral Trainees form.
+• Postdoc or doctoral/MFA training record of the co-mentor using the Experience Mentoring Postdoctoral Trainees form.
 Please indicate in the form that this is for a co-mentor.

 • Evidence of formal mentoring training by a professional society, National Research Mentoring Network or similar entity needs to be provided for the nominating faculty.
 This training has to take place by the nomination deadline.